 Elegant styling; impressive power and handling ability; first-rate luxury trappings; off-road prowess; diesel engine option

 Go with the HSE and either the supercharged or turbodiesel V6, then load it up with option packages.
 You'll save a ton of cash, get better fuel economy than with the V8 and still have a very enjoyable SUV that will impress your friends and family.
-Find a Land Rover Range Rover Sport for sale
+Want something with sportier intentions?
+The Dynamic trims are your best bet.

-The Land Rover Range Rover Sport comes in five trims, each with their own optional upgrades: SE, HSE, Supercharged, Autobiography and SVR.
+The Land Rover Range Rover Sport comes in six trims, each with their own optional upgrades: SE, HSE, Dynamic, Supercharged, Autobiography and SVR.

-The base SE ($64,275) includes a supercharged V6 engine, an 8-speed automatic transmission, all-wheel drive with adjustable Terrain Response settings, air suspension with Automatic Access Height, front and rear parking sensors, 14-way power front seats, power-folding and heated side mirrors with reverse tilt-down feature, rain-sensing wipers, keyless entry, a rearview camera, HID headlights, leather seating, dual-zone automatic temperature control, a power tilt-telescopic steering wheel, a power rear lift gate, 19-inch alloy wheels, 8-speaker audio with touchscreen navigation, InControl Remote & Protect, Bluetooth and USB/iPod support.
+The base SE ($67,745) includes a supercharged V6 engine, an 8-speed automatic transmission, all-wheel drive with adjustable Terrain Response settings, an air suspension with Automatic Access Height, front and rear parking sensors, lane-departure warning with autonomous emergency braking, 14-way power front seats, power-folding and heated side mirrors with a reverse tilt-down feature, rain-sensing wipers, keyless entry, a rearview camera, LED headlights, leather seating, dual-zone automatic climate control, a power tilt-telescopic steering wheel, a power rear lift gate, 19-in alloy wheels, 8-speaker audio with InControl Touch Pro Duo featuring dual 10-in touchscreens and navigation.

-The base SE Td6 ($67,445) includes the same equipment as the supercharged SE but adds the diesel engine.
+The base SE Td6 ($69,745) includes the same equipment as the supercharged SE, but adds a diesel engine.

-The HSE ($70,945) adds perforated leather seats, fog lights, 20-in alloy wheels, heated front seats, a fixed panoramic sunroof and chrome grille and fender vents.
+The HSE ($73,345) adds perforated and heated 16-way front seats, Windsor leather seating, fog lights, 20-in alloy wheels, heated front seats, a fixed panoramic sunroof and an 11-speaker 380-watt Meridian sound system.

-The Supercharged ($80,945) brings a 5.0-liter supercharged V8 engine, sliding panoramic sunroof, a more sophisticated Terrain Response 2 all-wheel-drive system, All-Terrain Progress Control, Dynamic Response with lean control, Dynamic Active Rear Locking Differential and Adaptive Dynamics with variable damper control.
+The Supercharged ($83,045) brings a 5.0-liter supercharged V8 engine, a more sophisticated Terrain Response 2 all-wheel-drive system, All-Terrain Progress Control, Dynamic Response with lean control, a Dynamic Active Rear Locking Differential and Adaptive Dynamics with variable damper control.

-The top-of-the-line Autobiography ($94,290) brings a 19-speaker Meridian audio system, automatic high beams, adaptive HID headlights, heated and ventilated 16-way power front seats, 21-in wheels, a 360-degree Surround View camera, a heated rear seat, rear cross-traffic alert and blind spot monitoring.
+The top-of-the-line Autobiography ($97,625) brings a 19-speaker Meridian audio system, automatic high beams, adaptive LED headlights, heated and ventilated 22-way power front seats, 21-in wheels, a 360-degree Surround View camera, a heated rear seat, rear cross-traffic alert and blind spot monitoring.

-The performance-oriented SVR ($112,345) brings more hp, a recalibrated sport suspension, electronically-controlled active two-stage exhaust, adaptive HID headlights, unique sport seats and interior trim, recalibrated locking rear differential, six-piston Brembo brakes, aggressive bumper and front fascia design and revised electric power steering.
+The performance-oriented SVR ($114,575) brings more horsepower, a recalibrated sport suspension, an electronically-controlled active 2-stage exhaust, unique sport seats and interior trim, a recalibrated locking rear differential, 6-piston Brembo brakes, aggressive bumper and front fascia design and revised electric power steering.

 |Basic||4 Years/50,000 Miles|